 Contact Information by County

-The Common Carp is one of the most abundant and widely distributed fish in Iowa.
-They were initially introduced into our waters from Europe more than a century ago, and since then this fish has naturalized into nearly all waters.
+One of the most abundant and widely distributed fish in Iowa.
+Initially introduced into our waters from Europe more than a century ago, and since then this fish has naturalized into nearly all waters.
 They live in nearly every stream, river, man-made lake, and natural lake unless specific effort has been made to eliminate them.
 They are least common in coldwater streams and farm ponds.

 50 pounds - Glenwood Lake, Mills County, May 1969 - Fred Hougland, Glenwood, Iowa

 Carp love to explore and feed in newly flooded areas; try using worms or dough balls when the river is rising.

-The Common Carp is extremely adaptable and can be found in a variety of habitats, however it is least successful in clear, high gradient streams.
+The Common Carp is extremely adaptable and can be found in a variety of habitats; it is least successful in clear, high gradient streams.
 It is abundant in low-gradient, warm waters of lakes, reservoirs, and soft-bottomed, weedy pools of streams.
 High populations can be found in lakes and reservoirs that are artificially fertilized with organic wastes or runoff from farmlands, essentially eutrophic.
 The Common Carp is often found by piles of drift, logs or other submerged cover.
 It is tolerant of a wide range of turbidities, bottom types and temperatures.